 Paradoxically, LCL is usually the cheapest mode, but only because its lower charges per unit weight more than makes up for its higher volumetric weight.
 Very light shipments are an exception.
 LCL’s low dim factor (along with a higher indirect cost ratio) usually means that air freight is cheaper.

-Use our Ocean Freight Chargeable Calculator to get your volume.
+Use our Ocean Freight Chargeable Calculator to get your estimate.

 Most US LTL freight shipment charging uses freight class rather than dimensional weight.
 Truckers using dimensional weight typically use a 194 or 250 dim factor.